LabeliaLabs/referentiel-processing-scripts/input_files/assessment-0.6499-en.md

 R4.4 :
 _(Type: multiple responses possible)_
 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_
+_(Specific risk domain: roles and responsibilities in data science projects are divided up multiple actors)_

 - [ ] 4.4.a Within our organisation, data science projects are carried out end-to-end by autonomous teams, including the elaboration of datasets and the exploitation of models for its own account.
 Consequently, for each project, an autonomous team is solely responsible | _(Concerned / Not concerned)_
 - [ ] 4.4.b We systematically identify the risks and responsibilities of each of the internal and external stakeholders with whom we work